Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges

-\item Knowledge sharing among DL models: The capability of DL models in handling complex AM geometries can be improved by encouraging knowledge sharing (within and accross domain) among DL models using techniques like ensemble learning, federated learning, and incremental learning. \textit{An ensemble model} having multiple DL models with different specialization is an effective way of knowledge sharing among models in order to improve understanding of unseen geometries.
-If each model can be designed to focus on specific features of parts' geometry (e.g., internal structure, layered structure, fillets and chamfers, overhangs and undercuts, surface textures, etc.), then, the combination of their predictions will be more generalized to the complex customized shapes. \textit{Federated learning (FL)} allows the model to learn from different data sources and, as a consequence, be robust to highly customized geometries. \cite{Mehta_Shao2022_Federated_defect_detection} followed a FL approach for pixel-wise defect detection in AM for only single class defect; their work might be considered as a starting point for an extension to multiple defect types. \textit{Incremental transfer learning} with new data might be explored to gradually improve the model by incorporating time-dependent geometric shapes and varied complexities from the new unseen data and at the same time sharing knowledge from already trained model.
-Recently, \cite{Shi_Li_Liu2023_KD_IS_knowledge_sharing_framework} proposed a generalized knowledge-sharing framework to improve the performance of DL models in a decentralized manufacturing systems which could be further explored in AM.
+\item \textbf{Facilitating knowledge sharing among DL models:} Encouraging knowledge sharing among DL models, using techniques like ensemble, federated, and incremental learning, improves their capability in handling complex AM geometries. \textit{Ensemble models} combine multiple DL models, each focusing on specific features of part geometry (e.g., internal structure, layered structure, fillets and chamfers, overhangs and undercuts, surface textures), improving understanding of complex customized shapes. \textit{Federated learning (FL)} allows the model to learn from different data sources and, as a consequence, be robust to highly customized geometries. \cite{Mehta_Shao2022_Federated_defect_detection} followed an FL approach for pixel-wise defect detection in AM for only single class defect; their work might be considered as a starting point for an extension to multiple defect types. \textit{Incremental transfer learning} with new AM data might be explored to gradually improve the DL model by incorporating time-dependent geometric shapes and varied complexities from the new unseen data and at the same time sharing knowledge from the already trained model.

 \end{enumerate}